robert-crowe/Simulated-Annealing/README.rst

     change in ductility and hardness."
 (Wikipedia: https://en.wikipedia.org/wiki/Annealing_(metallurgy))

-Here we use a simulated temperature to allow a high level of exploration of the local state space at the beginning of the the process, gradually lowering the temperature and thus the amount of exploration until finally reaching a solution.
-The result is to avoid getting stuck in local minima, and find global minima with a fairly high degree of reliability, offering both efficiency and completeness (finds a goal if it exists).
+Here we use a simulated temperature to allow a high level of exploration of the local state space at the beginning of the process, gradually lowering the temperature and thus the amount of exploration until finally reaching a solution.
+The result is that we avoid getting stuck in local minima, and find global minima with a fairly high degree of reliability.
+Simulated annealing offers both efficiency and completeness (finds a goal if it exists).